jeresig/mongo-in-memory/README.md

 ### mongoServerInstance.stop(callback)
 Stops the mongo instance.

-### mongoServerInstance.mongodb
-Exposes the version of the official native mongodb driver, gives the possibility to override it.

 ## Testing with Mocha

 This is an example for a simple test with `mockgo` in mocha.